All over the world, working class and poor families bear the brunt of

 Maier worries that the center lacks the capacity help more families.

+Rising costs can have tragic consequences.
+Nitaya Pakkayaka works at the community center.
 She says for one man, the financial pressures became too much.